gllmlbrt/Alsavo-HassOS/README.md

 ![Plots](image/plotly.png)

 # Reflections:
 I am sure there are much smarter ways to run the AlsavoCtrl command and parse the output to MQTT, the docker method is one example.
-One might also have considered re-writing the AlsavoCtrl function altogether.
-But I did not investigate this as it grew organically without a clear initial plan.
+One might also have considered re-writing the AlsavoCtrl function altogether instead of the clumsy and inelegant string parsing in NodeRed.
+But I did not investigate this until it was too late as it grew organically without a clear initial plan.
 And here we are, I hope it helps.

 Ultimately the cleanest way to do all this is a proper Home Assistant custom integration (HACS), which would be set-up through a config flow process.
 I do not have the skills to do that, but I would be of course willing to help anyone with the knowledge for that process.